danielpastor97/mlcg/examples/README.md

 **These examples are intented to just be illustrative on how to use this code but they are not supposed to produce any meaningful, useful or "MD-production-ready" MLCG model**

-We only provide this examples to show the user how to use the codebase.
-Training an MLCG model usually requires a significant amount of data which could not be saved on web-hosted repository.
+We only provide these examples to show the user how to use the codebase.
+Training an MLCG model typically requires large datasets which are not suitable for hosting on github.

 ## Contents